List of Funded Mental Health Startups (2025)

 These companies have just secured capital and are under pressure to execute quickly.
 They need partners to help them scale, innovate, and grow.
 Unlike large healthcare systems, startups are faster moving, more open to new ideas, and actively looking for solutions they can implement now.

-2. What types of companies fall under “mental healthcare startups”?
+2. What types of companies fall under “mental health startups”?

 This includes a wide range of companies, such as: